 Available-for-sale securities - the investments are exchange-traded equity securities.
 Fair values for these investments are based on quoted prices in active markets and are therefore classified within Level 1 of the fair value hierarchy.
+The fair value of available-for-sale securities is included in other assets in our condensed consolidated balance sheets.

 Derivative financial instrument - the derivative is a pay-variable, receive fixed interest rate swap based on 30-day LIBOR.
 Fair value is based on model-derived valuations using the respective LIBOR rate, which is observed at quoted intervals for the full term of the swap and incorporates adjustments to appropriately reflect our nonperformance risk and the counterparty's nonperformance risk.
 Therefore, the derivative is classified within Level 2 of the fair value hierarchy.
+The fair value of the derivative financial instrument is included, net of accrued interest, in accrued expenses and other current liabilities in our condensed consolidated balance sheets.
 See Note 3.